'Sons Of Guns' Star Will Hayden Sentenced To Life In Prison For Rapes Of Two Young Girls

-Will Hayden, the former star of Discovery Channel’s hit reality TV show Sons of Guns learned his fate this week.
+Will Hayden, the former star of Discovery Channel’s hit reality TV show Sons of Guns, learned his fate this week.
 Back on April 7, Hayden was found guilty of the heinous crimes of raping two separate young girls; both victims were between the ages of 11 and 13 at the time they were sexually assaulted by Hayden.
-Today, the Sons of Guns stars victims are 15 and 37-years-old, and both broke down in emotional tears when their rapist was convicted just over a month ago of two counts of aggravated rape and one count of forcible rape.
+Today, the Sons of Guns star’s victims are 15 and 37 years old, and both broke down in emotional tears when their rapist was convicted just over a month ago of two counts of aggravated rape and one count of forcible rape.

 Upon conviction, Will Hayden’s future was already looking fairly bleak.
 The forcible rape conviction alone carried a mandatory minimum sentence of life in prison.